sfyll/sfyll.github.io/README.md

 ## TODOs:
 - Implement color-switch transition for the iOS top bar (keyframes are not an option).
 - Utilize dynamic meta tags for improved social media rendering.
-Challenge: web crawlers don't favor frontend-rendered websites, and our HTML is bare until rendered!